-This delicious upscale or gourmet macaroni dinner is simply the mac and cheese we all love with an exciting twist.
+This delicious upscale or gourmet macaroni dinner is simply mac and cheese we all love with an exciting twist.
 Expect a rich, creamy recipe using smoked gouda and noodles.
+It is the perfect side dish and sure to be a family favourite.

 Smoked Gouda Mac and Cheese with Pancetta Ingredients